Camptocormia: Research directions

 Clinical studies have revealed that camptocormia may be hereditary; however, the inheritance mechanism remains unclear.
 Current areas of research include molecular and genetic studies aimed at elucidating a possible inheritance model along with molecular pathological mechanisms and proteins responsible for BSS.
 This research will help will facilitate improvement in the classification, diagnosis, and treatment of the condition.
 In addition, new technologies and animal models of postural abnormalities are being developed to understand camptocormia and design more effective treatment methods.

 Deep brain stimulation

-One treatment methodogy that is very promising for the treatment of camptocormia is deep brain stimulation.
+One treatment methodology that is very promising for the treatment of camptocormia is deep brain stimulation.
 Previously, deep brain stimulation and bilateral stimulation of the subthalamic nucleus and/or globus pallidus internus have been used to treat patients with Parkinson's disease.
 Studies have shown that similar treatments could be used on patients with severe camptocormia.
 By using the Burke-Fahn-Marsden Dystonia Rating Scale before and after treatment, it was found that patients experienced significant functional improvement in the ability to walk.